OpenNebula/docs/source/advanced_administration/cloud_bursting/ec2g.rst

       </EC2>
     </TEMPLATE>

+.. note:: The EC2 and PUBLIC_CLOUD sections allow for substitions from template and virtual network variables, the same way as the :ref:`CONTEXT section allows <cong_defining_context>`.

-This values can furthermore be asked to the user using :ref:`user inputs <vm_guide_user_inputs>`.
+These values can furthermore be asked to the user using :ref:`user inputs <vm_guide_user_inputs>`.
 A common scenario is to delegate the User Data to the end user.
 For that, a new User Input named USERDATA can be created of text64 (the User Data needs to be encoded on base64) and a placeholder added to the EC2 section:

 .. code::